PCS Travel Days and Per Diem: What You’re Actually Owed

 TLE is a separate entitlement from travel per diem.
 It covers temporary lodging costs at your losing or gaining installation when you’re waiting for permanent housing to become available.
 It’s not part of your travel days calculation, but it’s worth knowing exists because it’s separate money.

-CONUS TLE is authorized for up to 10 days total, split however makes sense between your losing and gaining installations.
+CONUS TLE is authorized for up to 21 days total, split however makes sense between your losing and gaining installations.
 The rate is a percentage of the local lodging per diem plus M&IE. It’s not a full reimbursement, but it offsets the cost of being in limbo between housing situations.

 Common Mistakes on PCS Travel Vouchers

-- Using the wrong mileage.
+• Using the wrong mileage.
 Use the distance your orders were cut on, not Google Maps.
 They don’t always match.

 Know Your Numbers Before You Leave

-The families who get the most out of their PCS travel entitlements are the ones who run the numbers before the move, not after.
-Knowing how many authorized days you have, what your per diem looks like with your household size, and where your lodging rates land along your route means you can plan stops strategically and avoid surprises when you file.
+Knowing how many authorized days you have, what your per diem looks like with your household size, and what your lodging rates will be means you can plan stops strategically and avoid surprises when you file.

-Frequently Asked Questions
+Frequently Asked Questions About PCS Travel Days

 The JTR standard is 350 miles per day by POV.
 Divide your total official distance by 350 and round up any fraction.
 A 900-mile move authorizes 3 travel days (900 ÷ 350 = 2.57, rounds up to 3).